Visiting Charleston, SC? Get ideas in this 24 hours in Charleston, SC post, with restaurant recommendations, things to do, and more.

 While you’re walking, definitely want to walk past Rainbow Row (83 East Bay Street).
 The 13 colorful homes create the longest cluster of Georgian row houses in the United States (according to Wikipedia).
 Rainbow Row is one of the most photographed places in Charleston, so don’t miss the opportunity to snap a shot.

 While you’re over that way, you can also stop in the Old Exchange & Provost Dungeon (122 East Bay Street).
 It’s great if you love history.
 The tour allows you to see Charleston during the Revolutionary and Colonial eras.
+And the tour guides are so knowledgeable.
 There is an admission fee, but if you just want to look inside, you can see the small gift shop for free.

 Option 2: If you don’t feel like walking around outside, you can head to the South Carolina Aquarium (100 Aquarium Wharf).
 My mom went there last time she was in town and really had a great time.
 I didn’t go this time, so I can’t give you too many details about it, but it sounds like a good way to spend the afternoon.